While in Central Oregon

 Take A Guided Tour

-Scenic hiking tours, brew tours, hot air balloon tours, we have them all.
+Scenic snowshoe tours, brew tours, adrenaline filled moonbike tours, we have them all.
 Experience the region through the eyes, ears, and tastes of an experienced local.

 There are over 30+ golf courses and 3 of Golf Digest Top 100 to explore in the region.
-You can be sure to find your next best round.
+You can be sure to find your next best round.” to “With ice skating, cross country skiing, sledding, snowshoeing, fat-tire biking, there are winter adventures in Central Oregon for everyone.

 Once known as a bustling mill town, Bend is now the most frequently visited city in Central Oregon - known for its craft beer, outdoor adventure, small town vibes, and high desert landscape.
 Let's not forget it's food pods + firepits, bike trails, tax-free shopping, and natural beauty to explore.
 There, really is no shortage of experiences to be had in Bend.